AlphaHearth/AlphaHearth/Brazier/README.md

 - [ ] Rename `birthDate` to `birthTime`.
 - [ ] Add `clone` methods for classes like `Minion`, `Card`, `Player` and `Game`, which will be used by the AI module to copy a specific game state (deep copy a `Game`).
 Can we deep copy them lazily?
 - [ ] Refactor `EntityId` framework and rename `TargetId` to `EntityId`.
 See JavaDoc for `TargetId`.
 - [ ] Remove the `undo` framework from the whole project, which brings unnecessary memory cost to the simulator.
+(The framework now is deprecated and does not function correctly any more.
+Do not use it in new code.)
 - [ ] `Ability` is now only used to add aura to characters and spell power.
 Consider defining minion's `Aura` in Json files to replace `Ability`.
 - [ ] Combine `AuraFilter` and `AuraTargetProvider` together, and extend it to use for other mechanics, such as renaming it to `TargetFilter` or `TargetProvider`.
 - [ ] Several methods in `ActionUtils` with `Game` as its parameter only use its `RandomProvider`.
 Consider using `RandomProvider` as parameter directly.